Low-cost business ideas for South Africans; ideal for getting a company off the ground or making cash on the side.

 Many parents would happily pay a safe and reliable driver to take their kids to school so they can spend less time in traffic.

-If you keep your prices reasonable and your sandwiches simple but satisfying, it’ll be a more attractive option for a lot of workers, who might otherwise have forked out way more at the shop.
+If you keep your prices reasonable and your sandwiches simple but satisfying, this may be an attractive option for a lot of workers.
+They might otherwise have forked out way more at the shop.

 Local laundry service

 A lot of people work long hours and barely have the time to squeeze in a bit of washing at the end of the day.
 If you have a decent size washing machine, consider offering a washing service for your local community.

 You can collect the washing first thing in the morning and they can come and fetch it clean, dry and ironed at the end of the day.

 As your low-cost business idea starts to evolve into a successful business, we may be able to help with keeping costs down.